Conditioned Bay'ah: Conditions

-The Conditioned Bay'ah had stipulations that included that Abd al-Hafid had to consult the Ummah in all major decisions and wage jihad for the liberation of Morocco, which was occupied by France in Oujda since April and in Casablanca since August.
+The Conditioned Bay'ah had stipulations that included that Abd al-Hafid had to consult the Ummah in all major decisions and wage jihad for the liberation of Morocco, which had been occupied by France in Oujda since April and in Casablanca since August.

 It essentially called for Abd al-Hafid to back out of the 1906 Treaty of Algeciras and also called for an end to the protégé system.

 Impact

 The support of Fes changed the course of Abdelhafid's struggle for power, as other Moroccan imperial cities followed suit.
-However, Abdelaziz, encouraged by the French, continued to resist until his defeat in the Battle of Marrakesh.
+However, Abdelaziz, encouraged by the French, continued to resist until his defeat in the Battle of Marrakesh on August 19, 1908.